HomeBlog

 Their managers will receive their request for approval right away.
 Once approved or rejected, the employee will get a notification and an email on the status of their request.

-Check out our article to learn how to create Employee Vacation & Sick Leave Policy or download a free template.
+Check out our article to learn how to create an Employee Vacation and Sick Leave Policy, or download a free template.

 Using Breaks

-Even though the FLSA doesn’t require employers to offer their staff lunch or coffee breaks, state laws, such as California or Illinois, vary and complicate the matters.
+Even though the FLSA doesn’t require employers to offer their staff lunch or coffee breaks, state laws, such as California or Illinois, vary.
+This can complicate timekeeping for both the employees and employers.

 Time-tracking apps allow you to keep track of your employees’ paid and unpaid breaks for various purposes - from accurate payroll to improving your employees’ accountability.